 Scarily, you can program assumed recipient context into phishing applications.
 As this type of malicious software gets more sophisticated, it will get better at knowing when to deliver what types of messages to maximize the chance of a successful attack.

 You can run phishing simulations, you can provide security awareness training, and you can use software to identify phishing attacks and prevent many of them from getting to employee inboxes; but, employees will inevitably get phishing emails in their inbox.
 In our new connected, work from home or on your phone world, the one thing you can’t control is employee context when they check their email.

-At Haekka, we deliver security training on a continual basis using short-form content to keep security hygiene top of mind and to maximize the time employees spend being vigilant about security.
+At Haekka, we deliver security awareness training on a continual basis using short-form content to keep security hygiene top of mind and to maximize the time employees spend being vigilant about cybersecurity.

 Get started with a free trial by scheduling a demo today.
 One of our training experts will walk you through a live Haekka demo.